caugbr/settings-page-manager/README.md

 You can create the menu link as a top level item and, optionally, work with subpages.
 To configure your page to be a top level menu item, just send ```parent_slug``` as an empty string.

 ### Using subpages
 In the following example, we create a top level item with a subpage.
-The subpages have their own HTML and processing, but you can also create a separated config file and use the class ```ThemeSettings```, used by ```AdminPAge```, to render and save these config items.
+The subpages have their own HTML and processing, but you can also create a separated config file and use the class ```Settings```, used by ```AdminPAge```, to render and save these config items.

-    $settings = new AdminPage([
+    $settings = new SettingsPage([
         "parent_slug" => "",
         "page_title" => "Test admin page",
         "menu_title" => "Admin page",